logo

 Explanation

-It is useful for expressing functions that depend on the distance from the origin.
-For example, the position of an object performing circular motion in physics, and central forces such as gravity.
+Useful when expressing functions that depend on the distance from the origin.
+Examples include the position of an object undergoing circular motion in physics and central forces such as gravity (a central force).